dibyendumajumdar/C/docs/ctour.md

 There are also numerous unary operators.
-These include `ITOF`, `FTOI`, `FTOL`, `LTOF`, `ITOL`, `LTOI` which convert  among floating,	long, and integer; `JUMP` which branches indi- rectly through a label expression; `INIT`, which compiles the  value of a constant expression used as an initial- izer; `RFORCE`, which is used before a return sequence or a switch to place a value in an agreed-upon register.
+These include `ITOF`, `FTOI`, `FTOL`, `LTOF`, `ITOL`, `LTOI` which convert  among floating,	long, and integer; `JUMP` which branches indirectly through a label expression; `INIT`, which compiles the  value of a constant expression used as an initializer; `RFORCE`, which is used before a return sequence or a switch to place a value in an agreed-upon register.

 ## Expression Optimization